Mystery Creek Fieldays 2019

 ESR SmartSiteTM – our 3D full colour, photo-realistic and dimensionally accurate records of any environment from factories to crime scenes.
 This work allows for environments to be accessible and meaningful with data presented in context.
 The exhibit will include a large touch screen with examples of environment walk-throughs, with an immersive VR headset which lets people self-navigate and interact with a scene.

 Faecal Source Tracking – our range of molecular and chemical techniques help identify the source of faecal contamination of water - whether it’s from humans or farm, domestic or wild animals.
-This exhibition will bring back our wildly popular ‘Pick the Poo’ game which will be especially fun for kids heading along to Field Days.

 From Farm to Fork – a showcase mural which diagrammatically tracks the microbiological journey from farm to fork, explaining how pathogens can contaminate food along the way.

 Environmental health monitoring – promoting GenomESR as a new service for the food industry using state-of-the-art whole genome sequencing and our scientific expertise to food producers.
 This helps identify and mitigate areas of contamination so they can be eliminates and resolve issues in a processing chain.
-This exhibit will also include an interactive food detective game where kids (of all ages) can identify pathogens which cause food poisoning.Groundwater science – we are showcasing our field trials using passive groundwater remediation systems to effectively remove nitrate in shallow gravel aquifer systems.
-This exhibit will include a stylised model of the remediation system with display panels and a video showing how the system was built.
+This exhibit will also include an interactive food detective game where kids (of all ages) can identify pathogens which cause food poisoning.Groundwater science – showcasing our field trials using passive groundwater remediation systems to effectively remove nitrate in shallow gravel aquifer systems.
+This exhibit included a stylised model of the remediation system with display panels and a video showing how the system was built.